The local moduli of Sasaki-Einstein rational homology 7-spheres and invertible polynomials: Introduction

-Indeed, invertible polynomials have been studied in the context of Sasakian geometry for some time.
-These polynomials, thought as defining subsets of weighted projective spaces, produce links with some interesting features both at topological/differential and Riemannian level.
+In this article, we describe the local moduli of Sasaki-Einstein metrics from the study of invertible polynomials, that is polynomials of the form $f=\sum_{i=1}^n \prod_{j=1}^n x_j^{a_{i j}},$ where $A=\left(a_{i j}\right)_{i, j=1}^n$ is a non-negative integer-valued matrix which is invertible over $\mathbb{Q}$ and where $f$ is quasihomogeneous, i.e., there exist positive integers $w_j$ such that $d:=\sum_{j=1}^n w_j a_{i j}$ is constant for all $i$, and $f$ is quasismooth, i.e., $f: \mathbb{C}\left[x_1, \ldots, x_n\right] \rightarrow \mathbb{C}$ has exactly one critical point at the origin.
+Due to the Kreuzer-Skarke classification of invertible polynomials \cite{KS} we know that any invertible polynomial, up to permutation of variables, can be written as a Thom-Sebastiani sum of three types of polynomials usually called atoms: \begin{enumerate} \item Fermat type: $w=x^a$, \item Chain type: $w=x_1^{a_1} x_2+x_2^{a_2} x_3+\ldots+x_{n-1}^{a_{n-1}} x_n+x_n^{a_n}$, and \item Loop or cycle type: $w=x_1^{a_1} x_2+x_2^{a_2} x_3+\ldots+x_{n-1}^{a_{n-1}} x_n+x_n^{a_n} x_1$. \end{enumerate} These atoms have remarkable properties, for instance in \cite{Ko1} cyclic polynomials have been studied in order to obtain information on rational surfaces with quotient singularities.
+Invertible polynomials, thought as defining subsets of weighted projective spaces, produce smooth links with some interesting features both at the topological/differential and the Riemannian level.
 As a matter of fact, in \cite{BG1} Boyer and Galicki generalized a method introduced by Kobayashi in \cite{Kob} to produce Sasaki-Einstein metrics on links of hypersurface singularities.
 From there, many examples of highly connected Sasaki-Einstein manifolds were found.
-For such examples the existence of orbifold Kähler-Einstein metrics on various Fano orbifolds is verified using different incarnations of the $\alpha$-invariant method developed by Tian, Nadel, Demailly and Koll\'ar \cite{Ti,Na,DK}.
+For such examples the existence of orbifold Kähler-Einstein metrics on various Fano orbifolds is verified using different incarnations of the $\alpha$-invariant method developed by Tian, Nadel, Demailly, Koll\'ar and others \cite{Ti,Na,DK, CS}.
 In \cite{Ko, BGN1, BGK, BN} special interest was given to 5-dimensional manifolds and homotopy spheres realized as links of Brieskorn-Pham polynomials which are an important block in the classification of invertible polynomials.
-In these articles the local moduli space of Sasaki-Einstein structures for these links were also studied.
-For instance in \cite{BGK} they exhibited homotopy spheres given as links of dimension $2n-3$ such that the number of inequivalent families of Sasaki-Einstein metrics and the dimension of their moduli grows double exponentially with the dimension and they also showed that all the 28 oriented diffeomorphism classes on $S^7$ admit inequivalent families of Sasakian-Einstein structures.
+In these articles the local moduli space of Sasaki-Einstein structures for this kind of links were also studied.
+For instance, in \cite{BGK} it was found that for homotopy spheres given as links, the dimension of their moduli grew double exponentially with the dimension and they also showed that all the 28 oriented diffeomorphism classes on $S^7$ admitted inequivalent families of Sasakian-Einstein structures.
+In \cite{BG2}, again using links of Brieskorn-Pham polynomials viewed as branched covers over Calabi-Yau hypersurfaces, it is shown that there exist continuous parameter families of Sasakian-Einstein metrics on infinitely many simply connected rational homology spheres in every odd dimension greater than 3.
+In particular, for dimension 7 they found 38 effective real parameters.
 Later, in \cite{BvC} it is shown that the moduli space of positive Sasaki classes with vanishing first Chern class for manifolds of the form $S^{2 n} \times S^{2 n+1}$ or for odd dimensional homotopy spheres among others, has a countably infinite number of components of dimension greater than one and these contain no extremal Sasaki metrics at all.
 Again this information is produced through links of Brieskorn-Pham polynomials.